 She has no name except in the mind of God.

 Throughout the night she roosts in an Australian Pine, just a few hundred yards from where the gentle surf of the Gulf of Mexico meets the sand and the scattered shells of Sanibel Island.
 She stirs and pulls her long beak from beneath her left-wing.
 The rhythms of the tides, the moon, stars and sun are hard-wired into her DNA, she does not question them.
 She blinks once then twice.
-Flexing her strong wings she stretches them parallel to the shoreline before pushing her feet against the rough bark of the tree, launching into the air.
-Wings beating, beating, beating until she gains the needed altitude.
+Flexing her strong wings she stretches the 7 foot wingspan parallel to the shoreline before pushing her feet against the rough bark of the tree, launching into the air.
+Wings beating, beating, beating, powerful strokes against the invisible air, until she gains the needed altitude.

 Then she soars.
 Soars on the wings of the morning.